-This Hawaii permit test, with multiple choice questions, is intended to help you prepare for the Hawaii drivers test that is required before you can get your driver’s license.
-Passing the Hawaii permit test is as easy as 1 2 3 using our online interactive driving practice tests with high quality images.
-Study for this driver’s license practice test is completely free.
+This Hawaii permit test, with multiple-choice questions, is intended to help you prepare for the Hawaii drivers test that is required before you can get your driver’s license.
+Passing the Hawaii permit test is as easy as 1 2 3 using our online interactive driving practice tests with high-quality images.
+The study for this driver’s license practice test is completely free.

 This website is designed for use as a guide to help you become a safer driver and to help you practice for a Hawaii driver’s license written test.
 An instruction permit allows you to operate a motor vehicle when supervised by another driver who is at least 21 years of age and who is licensed to drive that type of vehicle.
 In all vehicles except motorcycles, the licensed driver must sit in the right front seat.
 You must be at least 15 1/2 years to be eligible for an instruction permit.

 If you have completed a defensive driving course, you may be able to save on your auto insurance premiums when buying a new or used car either by financing, leasing, or through a bank car loan.

 What to expect when taking the Hawaii permit test

 In order to receive your driving permit in Hawaii, you need to be at least 15 1/2 years old.
 There is no need to take a driver’s ed course until you have had an instructional permit for 180 days, which gives you plenty of time to learn the ropes.

 Here is a list of documents that you will need to bring with you when you are ready to take your Hawaii permit test :

 - State of Hawaii Driver’s License Application.

 - Identification such as your birth certificate.

 - Cash or check made out for the permit fee.